DevenderParmar/My-C-langueage-notes/README.md

 - Pointers
 - Structures and unions
 - File handling
-- Practice problems and solutions
+- Practice problems and solutions.